-One hard copy of the completed grant proposal must be received at the Foundation’s office by 4:30 on the day of the deadline.
-The Foundation prefers an unbound copy of the proposal.
-The Foundation does not accept grant proposals via email.
+One copy of the completed grant proposal must be received by 4:30 p.m. on the day of the deadline.
+Proposals and Letters of Intent should be submitted via email to email@example.com.

 Prior to submitting a full grant proposal, it is recommended (but not required) that an applicant organization contact the Foundation via a concise letter-of-intent in order to determine the potential eligibility of the request.
 At this time, the applicant should provide the following information: